 Can Sunlight be able to kill Coronavirus?

 Natural Sunlight has a more amount of UVA, which is of the wavelength of 315 – 400 nm.
-It is very harmful for the skin and can cause various skin diseases and aging etc. But, It is not effective in inactivation the virus as per David Brenner, director of the Centre for Radiological Research at Columbia University Medical Centre.
+It is very harmful to the skin and can cause various skin diseases and aging etc. But, It is not effective in the inactivation of the virus as per David Brenner, director of the Centre for Radiological Research at Columbia University Medical Centre.

 Utilization of UV-C technology in Office & Home:

-The use of UV-C light for surface sanitization of various objects in home as well as offices is picking up ubiquity everywhere in the world.
-Previously it was utilized for the disinfection of Operating rooms in healthcare industries, subways and metro trains.
+The use of UV-C light for surface sanitization of various objects in homes as well as offices is picking up ubiquity everywhere in the world.
+Previously it was utilized for the disinfection of Operating rooms in healthcare industries, subways, and metro trains.

-- Telephones, remote control, mobile, laptops, tabloids, desktop, any electronic devices can be easily sanitized by UV light.
+- Telephones, remote control, mobile, laptops, tabloids, desktops, any electronic devices can be easily sanitized by UV light.
 Mostly mobiles which are extremely germ-laden.

-- Food items like packed food, milk packets, snacks, fruits & vegetables carry a lot of bacteria and fungi on the surface, which needs to be sanitized before use through UVC sanitization.
+- Food items like packed food, milk packets, snacks, fruits & vegetables carry a lot of bacteria and fungi on the surface, which need to be sanitized before use through UVC sanitization.

-- Home & office furniture like chair, table, sofa, cupboard, and doorknob, suitcases, kitchen & kitchen appliances can be prevented from getting contaminated with germs using UV-C sanitization process.
+- Home & office furniture like chairs, tables, sofa, cupboard, and doorknob, suitcases, kitchen & kitchen appliances can be prevented from getting contaminated with germs using the UV-C sanitization process.

-- Banks are also utilizing UV-C sanitization method for a germ-free environment.
+- Banks are also utilizing the UV-C sanitization method for a germ-free environment.

 - Beauty salons, shopping malls & other showrooms have now accepted this UV-C technology to fight against coronavirus.